 It’s important to never base quality off of swatches because although most of the matte shades had difficulty showing up on my skin during my swatch session, all of the ones that I’ve used so far performed beautifully once applied onto the eyes.
 They’re very workable and have great blend-ability with no patchiness or streakiness.
 The metallic colors had no issues with swatching or application — this formulation is just perfection!
 I didn’t experience any creasing or fading with the colors that I’ve worn, and they lasted well during the duration that I wore them.

 Although the quality and performance of these eyeshadows lived up to my expectations, there is one thing that kept this palette from being perfect for me.
 It’s not a deal-breaker, by any means, just something that I wish was done differently.
 There are two sets of duplicate shades in this palette that could have been replaced with different colors to add even more variety to the lineup.
 On the second row, Play It Cool and Peachy Keen are almost identical — they’re both warm light browns with a matte finish.
 One shade could have been excluded and be replaced with another matte color; I’m yearning for a matte yellow and a matte coral in this assortment.
 On the last row, Center Of Attention and Sultry Wars are basically the same shade with different glitter infusion — both shades have a blackish navy base that doesn’t look very dissimilar once blended onto the eyes.
-I wished one of these colors was substituted for something else as well.
+I wish one of these colors was substituted for something else as well.

 With that said, this is still a beautiful palette and I do recommend it if you enjoy working with vibrant colors like I do.
-These eyeshadows are versatile, functional, workable, and long lasting, and there is a great range of colors to create both wearable and artistic looks.
+These eyeshadows are versatile, functional, workable, long lasting, and there is a great range of colors to create both wearable and artistic looks.
 Overall, it’s awesome quality for the price.

 Here are the shade names and swatches of all thirty-five eyeshadow colors: